http4k/http4k/src/docs/guide/howto/record_and_replay_http_traffic/index.md

-title: http4k How-to: Traffic Recording & Replay
+title: http4k How-to: Record and replay HTTP traffic
 description: Recipes for using http4k to record and replay HTTP traffic

 A set of classes to provide simple recording/replaying of HTTP traffic.
 This is perfect for testing purposes, or in short lived, low traffic environments where no proper caches are available.